MP Estate Planning UK

 What Happens at Death?

-When a joint owner dies, the treatment of the property depends on the type of joint ownership.
-For joint tenancy, the property automatically passes to the surviving owners, bypassing the will.
-For tenancy in common, the deceased’s share becomes part of their estate and is distributed according to their will.
+When a joint owner dies, the treatment of the property depends entirely on how ownership is structured.
+For joint tenancy, the property automatically passes to the surviving owners by operation of law, completely bypassing the will and the probate process.
+For tenancy in common, the deceased’s share becomes part of their estate, goes through probate, and is distributed according to their will (or the intestacy rules if there is no will).

 Type of OwnershipWhat Happens at Death

-Tenancy in CommonDeceased’s share is distributed according to their will
+Tenancy in CommonDeceased’s share forms part of their estate and is distributed according to their will

 How to Address Joint Property in Your Will

-By understanding the implications of joint ownership and how to address it in your will, you can ensure that your legal beneficiaries receive their intended inheritances.
-It’s always a good idea to consult with a legal professional to ensure that your will accurately reflects your wishes regarding your property.
+By understanding the implications of joint ownership and how to address it in your will, you can ensure that your intended beneficiaries actually receive their inheritances.
+This is one area where specialist advice is particularly valuable — a simple change in how you hold your property can make a significant difference to your family’s financial security.

 Including Property in a Trust